SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 In order for HTTPS engagement tracking to be enabled on SparkPost, our service needs to present a valid certificate that will be trusted by the email recipient’s browser.
 SparkPost does not manage certificates for customer engagement tracking domains, as we are not the record owner for our customers’ domains.

 Use a CDN such as [Cloudflare](http://www.cloudflare.com), [Fastly](http://www.fastly.com) or [AWS Cloudfront](https://aws.amazon.com/cloudfront/) to manage certificates and keys for any custom engagement tracking domains.
-These services forward traffic onwards to SparkPost so that HTTPS tracking can be performed.
+These services forward requests onward to SparkPost so that HTTPS tracking can be performed.

 ## Step by Step guides